Does your portable air conditioner have a few issues that keep coming up regardless of how many times you think you have the problem resolved?

 If the sensor goes bad or gets dirty, it can give a wrong reading that can either prevent your AC from getting cold enough or vice versa, making it too cold so that it freezes over.

-1. Clean the filter.
-A dirty filter will inhibit air flow.
+a.
+Clean or replace the filter.
+A dirty filter will inhibit airflow.
 If the air is not capable of moving past the refrigerant coils fast enough, the humidity in the air will freeze instead of drain off.

 If the thermostat is set too low, then the condensation that is supposed to drain or evaporate from the machine will freeze.

-Solution: run the AC on fan only to thaw out the coils.
+Solution: run the AC on the fan only to thaw out the coils.

 When you are experiencing higher than normal moisture in the air, the moisture in the air has a better chance of freezing before it is evaporated.
 This is especially so if you have a dirty filter.